Flavor from Consistency: Axion, Anomaly Cancellation, and Emergent Unification: conclusion

-A phenomenologically viable model has been presented, in which $U(1)_X$ charges and modular weights $k_I$ are systematically assigned to all quark and lepton fields.
-We have shown that, unlike in ordinary cases, flavor-violating interactions of the flavored QCD axion to $s,d$-quarks and $\mu,e$-leptons are suppressed to $\mathcal{O}(\lambda^4)$.
-This suppression makes rare decay $B^\pm \to K^\pm+ a$ the dominant processes constraining the axion decay constant $f_A$, while kaon decays ($K^+ \to \pi^++ a$) remain subdominant.
-So, the strongest experimental bounds in our model arise from the axion-electron coupling, which is tightly constrained by red giant branch star cooling observations.
+We also have demonstrated that the flavored-GUT framework provides a possible avenue toward resolving the axion quality problem.
+In this setup, the $U(1)_X$-invariant non-perturbative terms in the superpotential restrict the allowed gravitationally induced contributions to the axion potential to a finite set of harmonics, reducing the problem to a finite-dimensional interference structure.
+The resulting phase structure provides a mechanism for suppressing potentially dangerous corrections to the strong CP phase while preserving the axion solution.

-Numerically, the model is consistent with current experimental data on flavor mixing and mass spectra.
-It successfully accounts for the observed quark Dirac CP phase and predicts a neutrino mass spectrum with a normal hierarchy.
-Future reductions in the uncertainties of atmospheric mixing angle $\theta_{23}$ and lepton Dirac CP phase $\delta_{CP}$ will provide appropriate data set for our proposed model.
-Additionally, it provides specific predictions for a flavored QCD axion, including a mass $m_a = 9.12 \times 10^{-3}$ eV and a photon coupling strength $|g_{a\gamma\gamma}| = 1.69 \times 10^{-13}~\text{GeV}^{-1}$, which are consistent with all known flavor constraints.
+Overall, the flavored-GUT framework establishes a direct connection between flavor physics, anomaly cancellation, neutrino mass generation, gauge coupling unification, and axion physics, leading to a new high-energy interaction scale associated with flavor dynamics.
+The most significant implication is that these phenomena need not originate from separate sectors but instead emerge from a common set of consistency conditions rooted in string-derived supergravity.
+In this picture, the observed fermion flavor structure, exact SM gauge coupling unification, and the properties of the QCD axion are correlated through anomaly cancellation and gauge coupling unification conditions, leading to a predictive framework in which the flavor scale, the QCD axion mass, and the associated seesaw and supersymmetry-breaking scales are interconnected rather than arbitrary.

-\acknowledgments{I would like to thank Prof. Eung Jin Chun (KIAS) for the thoughtful and in-depth discussions, and Chris Ahn (Port moody secondary school) for pointing out some typos.
+\acknowledgments{We would like to thank Prof. Tianjun Li (Henan Normal university) and Eung Jin Chun (KIAS) for the thoughtful and in-depth discussions, and Chris Ahn (Port moody secondary school) for pointing out some typos.
 This work is supported by NSFC 12135006. }